Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name],

-I am writing to let you know of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an extremely skilled and experienced individual in [Your profession] I think I’d be the perfect candidate for this role.
+I am writing to express my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an expert and experienced professional in [Your field] I think I’d make the ideal choice for this role.

 Thank you for your consideration of my application.
-I am looking forward receiving your feedback.
+I am looking forward getting in touch with you.

 Sincerely,